igiannakas/mmWave-Presense-Sensor-D1-Mini-DFRobot-/README.md

 2. Clone this repository to your build environment.
 Download the code zip and unpack it in your esphome build directory
 3. Open the sensor.yaml file and modify the following variables to match your setup:

 **device_name**: the sensor's device name.
 This must be in lower case and any words separated with hyphens (-).
-For example: living-room-occupancy-sensor
+For example: living-room-occupancy-sensor<br>
 **device_name_pretty**: This is the name of the occupancy binary sensor that will be exposed to home assistant.
 It can be upper and lower case and can contain spaces.
-For example: Room Name Occupancy Sensor
+For example: Room Name Occupancy Sensor<br>
-**ssid**: type your 2.4ghz wifi SSID **wifi_password**: type in your wifi password
+**ssid**: type your 2.4ghz wifi SSID<br>
+**wifi_password**: type in your wifi password

 4. Deploy the code.
 I have installed esphome on my mac so I use the following command to deploy the code: esphome run sensor.yaml